 Figure 3.3.2j shows the area, the existing Bay Trail, and the urban levee reference line.
 Pond A4 is bounded to the northeast by Guadalupe Slough and to the northwest by Moffett Channel.
 South of the pond is the Sunnyvale WPCP, the SMaRT recycling center, and the Twin Creeks Sports Complex.
+Sunnyvale West Channel links to Moffett Channel and Sunnyvale East Channel borders the southeast corner of Pond A4.
+Also, there are small ditches separating Pond A4 from the Sunnyvale Water Pollution Control Plant and the SMaRT Center.
+Sunnyvale East Channel separates Pond A4 from the park.
 Figure 3.3.2k shows a cross-section through this portion of the levee.